 Carnegie didn't make his fortune in Scotland.
 Growing closer and closer to starvation, the Carnegie family moved to Pittsburgh when Andrew was 12.
 His father didn't do much better finding steady work in America than he had in Scotland, but his mother took in laundry and mended shoes to earn a little money.
 Andrew went to work right away, working first in a textile mill, then delivering telegrams.
 On Saturdays, he educated himself by taking advantage of a private library that opened its doors to local boys.
-Inside and outside of work, he was smart and a hard worker, and he advanced quickly.
+Inside and outside of work, he was smart and industrious, and he advanced quickly.

 Between railroads and steel mills, Carnegie became fabulously wealthy in the late 19th century.
 He and his mother eventually settled in a brownstone in New York, and after she died, he married Louise Whitfield (about 20 years his junior) and spent about half of his time in Scotland.
 Just as he divided his time between the Old World and the New, Carnegie divided his philosophy between the Social Darwinism espoused by Herbert Spencer, and a commitment to advancing the greater good of society, even the underclass.
 He apparently found these different outlooks entirely compatible.